awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

    On the **Replication rule** wizard **Set destination** page, under **Destination bucket**, choose **Buckets in another account**\.
 Then enter the name of the destination bucket and the account ID from a different AWS account\.
 Choose **Save**\.
 ![\[Console screenshot showing choosing a destination bucket in a different AWS account.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-bucket-cross-account.png)

    After you save the destination bucket name and account ID, you might get a warning message telling you to add a bucket policy to the destination bucket so that Amazon S3 can verify whether versioning is enabled on the bucket\.
 You'll be presented with a bucket policy in a few steps which you can copy and add to the destination bucket in the other account\.
-For information about adding a bucket policy to an S3 bucket and versioning, see [How Do I Add an S3 Bucket Policy?](add-bucket-policy.md) and [How Do I Enable or Suspend Versioning for an S3 Bucket?](enable-versioning.md)
+For information about adding a bucket policy to an S3 bucket and versioning, see [How do I add an S3 Bucket policy?](add-bucket-policy.md) and [How do I enable or suspend versioning for an S3 Bucket?](enable-versioning.md)
 ![\[Warning message stating that S3 can't detect whether versioning is enabled on the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-x-account-error.png)

 1. If you chose to replicate objects encrypted with AWS KMS, under **Destination encryption settings**, enter the Amazon Resource Name \(ARN\) AWS KMS CMK to use to encrypt the replicas in the destination bucket\.